 Data visualization checklist by Stephanie Evergreen & Ann K. Emery is a guide for the development of high-impact data visualizations.
 Topics covered include tips on how to arrange text, graphical elements, choosing the most appropriate colours, lines etc. for impactful data visualizations.

 Communicating evaluation findings by Simon Hearn at BetterEvaluation summarises some great new tools, methods and tips for communicating your evaluation findings.
 Plus, he lists some no cost or low-cost tools for data visualisation and reporting.

-Additional websites with excellent resources and guides on M&E
+Additional websites with excellent resources and guides on Monitoring and Evaluation (M&E)

 BetterEvaluation is an international collaboration to improve the practice and theory of evaluation.
 They create and curate information, resources, guides and toolkits on choosing and using evaluation methods and processes, including managing evaluations and strengthening evaluation capacity.
 Plus, if you are interested in attending events, webinars or other programs on M&E then keep an eye on their website or their social media channels.

 INTRAC is a not-for-profit organisation that builds the skills and knowledge of civil society to be more effective in addressing poverty and inequality.
 They have a wealth of knowledge on M&E and other international development themes and topics and they share them in the form of excellent downloadable guides, books, discussion papers, blog articles and more on their website.

 EvaluATE is the evaluation hub for evaluators, project leaders and staff, grant specialists and anyone working in the M&E sector.
 It covers all things evaluation.
 All their resources, webinars, newsletters, blogs, and information on M&E are open access.